60 Ice Breaker Games For Parties That Warm Up The Atmosphere

 12 Quick And Easy Games

-1. Two Truths and a Lie: Participants share three statements about themselves—two truths and one lie.
+1. Two Truths And A Lie: Participants share three statements about themselves—two truths and one lie.
 The rest of the group guesses which statement is the lie.
 This simple game is excellent for learning fun and interesting facts about each other.

 2. Find Someone Who: Players receive a checklist with specific criteria (e.g., someone who has traveled to Europe).
 The goal is to mingle and find people who match the criteria.
 It’s a great way to encourage conversations and connections.